Click here to read about our

 If the idea of perfectly powdery beaches, topaz-hued crystal-clear waters and an extraordinary all-inclusive luxury experience sound like your idea of paradise, then Barbados is easily the perfect honeymoon destination for you.

-The best time to visit Barbados is between January and April as this is when the climate is not only it’s driest, but also the heat is at it’s most bearable.
-Although the island’s easterly position in the Caribbean helps it escape direct hits from hurricanes, the risk is still high for poor weather between June and November.
+The best time to visit Barbados is between December and May as this is when the climate is not only it’s driest, but the temperature is warm.
+The island’s easterly position in the Caribbean helps it escape direct hits from hurricanes during the hurricane season between July and November,

 Barbados’s location within the Caribbean archipelago makes it an incredibly easy honeymoon destination to twin with.
 Why not hop across to the glamorous island of St Lucia to take in views of enchanting mountains and dazzling harbours, or perhaps opt for Jamaica to soak up some history and rich culture.